Friday, November 12, 2010

 SCENE XXXIV: E & J CAFE – DAY

 A greasy spoon on Wendy’s turf, possibly chosen passive aggressively by her to make her father feel uncomfortable, and boy does it work like a charm.
 Pa Beamish practically lays down sheets of plastic before sitting down at the lunch counter.
 Wend has her "independence, Daddy!" moment when she informs him she is returning two possessions he has give her: the Chrysler and Poor Ol' Howie Brown.
 Oofta!
-Howie now disappears in the most unceremonious way (offscreen), just like Wendy's car -- although the gist seems to be that between the last scene and this, Kirby has wrecked it on his way back from the ski resort.
-Another great would-be scene struck from the record!
+Howie now disappears in the most unceremonious way (offscreen), just like Wendy's car – although the gist seems to be that between the last scene and this, Kirby has wrecked it on his way back from the ski resort.

 But Lil' Wend saves the best for last: